You may temporarily get away with treating your toilet like a garbage can, but sooner or later you’ll end up with an expensive plumbing bill.

 Cat litter contains more than your cat’s waste, says Gallas.

 “It also has clay and sand, which are extremely troublesome,” he says.

 Cat litter is designed to absorb moisture and create clumps, which can turn into large clogs once they enter your pipes.
 The only safe place to dispose of cat litter is the trash.

 Cat litter can create clogs even it is labeled as flushable, reports The New York Times.

 Wastewater treatment plants aren’t designed to filter out medicines.
 So, drugs that are flushed down toilets eventually may enter rivers, streams and lakes, reports The New York Times.

 “While prescription medication, over the counter medication, and other substances don’t necessarily mess up your pipes, the ingredients in pharmaceuticals can pose dangers to your water supply.
 Instead, dispose of medications responsibly, through your local pharmacy or medication disposal program.”

 5. Wet wipes

 Wet wipes have created clogs in aging sewage systems in some U.S. cities, Gallas says.
 That’s because they don’t disintegrate as quickly as toilet paper.

-And in the age of the coronavirus, it’s important to note that you also should not flush disinfectant wipes.
+And in the age of COVID-19 precautions, it’s important to note that you also should not flush disinfectant wipes.